 Below is an introduction of each staff member who contributes to the overall success of OCED.

-Ismael Díaz Herrera, Associate Director
+Ismael Díaz Herrera, Executive Director

 Shelby Gonzales, Finance Director

 Shelby Gonzales is finance director for OCED, overseeing the fiscal and technical activities that support all of OCED’s initiatives and sponsored projects.
 A San Joaquin Valley native, Shelby was raised in the farming community of Turlock.
 Prior to joining OCED in 2010, she was a grant accountant at the California State University, Fresno Foundation.
 Previous positions include associate director of Budget and Planning at San Diego State University, and account analyst in the Extramural Funds Department for the University of California, San Diego and for the University of California, Los Angeles.
 Shelby earned a Bachelor of Science degree in political science from California Baptist College (now University) in 1982, and a Graduate Diploma in computer science-applied science from Swinburne University of Technology in Melbourne, Australia, in 1998.